GIA certificated diamonds available

 Having industry insight, knowledge and experience, we can authenticate the following detail.

 GIA – Is the foremost authority in diamond grading and the industry leader.
-Our experience shows that if you wish to purchase any diamond over £10,000 – 20k you should ideally be looking for a GIA certified diamond.
+Our experience shows that if you wish to purchase any diamond over £5000 and up you should ideally be looking for a GIA certified diamond.
 Most expensive diamonds sold at auction houses like Christies and Sotheby’s are offered ONLY with this certificate.
 This is a fair barometer of its authority in gemmological terms.

 HRD and IGI – Are both based in Antwerp.
-In my opinion, a diamond with this certificate can be used for purchases between £2,000-£20,000.
+In my opinion, a diamond with this certificate can be used for purchased between £2,000-£20,000.

 AGS – A fairly well recognised lab predominant in the USA but hardly available in the UK.